commercetools/ui-kit/typography/text/README.md

 #### Where to use

-When we render value that may be vey long, and we prefer to wrap text to new line after it exceeds it's wrapper width.
+When we render value that may be vey long, and we prefer to wrap text to new line after it exceeds its wrapper's width.

 ### `<Text.Body>`